Choose a colour combintion to give he most comfortable contrast.

 Internet users may download information from the Internet to their own portable devices or have it sent to their own email accounts.
 Users should not expect library staff, however, to do this for them or to know the specifics of how individual, particular Web sites or email Web sites work.
 Under no circumstances may a user download or save anything to the hard drive of any library PC or to a network drive.

 Customers may print from computer workstations or the wireless network provided by the library.
-The cost is 10¢ per page (black toner only).
-The cost is 15¢ per page for color.
+Customers are given a daily allowance of $1.00 to use for printing only.
+The cost is $0.10 per page (black toner only).
+The cost is $0.15 per page for color.
 The library uses an automated print management system.
-The Library staff cannot accept payment of any kind for the cost of copies.
+Any unused daily allowance does not carry over.
 Staff cannot refund any unused amounts deposited on the automated print management system.

 The library cannot guarantee the privacy or confidentiality of information or files that are entered into or accessed via its public Internet-connected computers.
 While security is our goal, electronic communications can be intercepted and can become public.
 The sending of any information, including name, address, and credit card numbers, is at the sole risk of the user.